Multi-Region Business Continuity Plan (Business Continuity Plan)

 The following table shows which data can be synced, and which application the data comes from:

-ACD Admin Studio
+Omnichannel Routing (ACD) Admin Studio

-Agent Settings (ACD Users) Roles Files
+Agent Settings (Omnichannel Routing (ACD) Users) Roles Files

 Business Unit Settings Teams Scripts

-Dispositions Users (Employees)
+Campaigns Users (Employees)

 Hours of Operation